vsimakhin/night-time-calculator/README.md

 The logic is simple.
 It finds a midpoint on the route, check the time when airplane will be there and compares it with sunset/sunrise at this point.
 If the difference is too big it takes front/rear part of the route and check the midpoint again and again...

+## Known issues

+It will not calculate the night time if your departured before sunset and arrived after sunrise - damn who ever fly these routes

 ## How to use